-CoSession: CoSession is a remote-control diagnostic program that can be used by another individual, such as your in-house administrator, to help diagnose problems with your computer from a remote location.
-CoSession is provided on the Ready-to-Configure Utility Program CD that comes with your computer.
-To use

-CoSession, this program must be installed in your computer, and your computer must have a modem or a LAN connection.
+CoSession Remote is a remote-control diagnostic program that can be used by another individual, such as an IBM technical support representative or your in-house administrator, to help diagnose from a remote location, problems with your computer.
+CoSession is provided on the Ready-to-Configure CD for your computer.
+To use CoSession, it must be installed in your computer.